Lajas, Puerto Rico: Flag

 The flag consists of three horizontal stripes; the top one is green, the center one is white and the bottom one is light yellow.
 A vertical white stripe down the left makes a white cross.
 In the center of the cross is a ripe yellow pineapple.
 The cross is surrounded by eleven gold stars; five in the top part and six in the lower part of the cross, in the form of a circle.

 Coat of arms

 It is gold with a green band crossing it diagonally right to left; gold stands for the wealth of the land and green for the beauty of the valley, which is a gift from mother nature to Lajas.
 The band is adorned, at each end, with a pineapple bordered in gold and black.
 In the center of the band, also in gold, a marine shell.
 In the top left there is a red cardinal's hat and in the bottom a red anchor with green; the shield has a 3 tower castle, each one with two windows and a door.
-On the bottom, outside the shield, a banner with the inscription "Ciudad Cardenalicia" (Cardinality City).
+On the bottom, outside the shield, a banner with the inscription "Ciudad Cardenalicia" (Cardinal City).
+This, for Cardinal Luis Aponte Martínez, born in Lajas, who was the first and only Cardinal of the Catholic Church from Puerto Rico.
 The banner and the inscription appear in black.